-- Attend class and ask questions very encouraged to ask questions on your TEAMS account under the Discussion Channel - Study after each lecture by reviewing the notes you took and working through the extra examples in your textbook. - Come prepared; understand the material presented on the previous lecture. - Work on your homework assignment daily.
+- Attend class and ask questions very encouraged to ask questions on your Discussion Module in CANVAS. - Study after each lecture by reviewing the notes you took and working through the extra examples in your textbook. - Come prepared; understand the material presented on the previous lecture. - Work on your homework assignment daily.
 Practice more with similar examples from the textbook if needed.
-Do not wait until the due dates so that you can get help. - Studying for your exams: - Learn the material every week; take care of your assignments every week. - As you study, make a note of those topics you do not quite understand and visit your instructor during office hours or tutoring centers for clarification of these concepts. - During the week prior to a test; work on the review sheet, review your notes / homeworks / poppers correlated to the exam. - Attend tutoring services to get help. - And most importantly, eat and sleep well!
+Do not wait until the due dates so that you can get help. - Studying for your exams: - Learn the material every week; take care of your assignments every week. - As you study, make a note of those topics you do not quite understand and visit your instructor during office hours or tutoring centers for clarification of these concepts. - During the week prior to a test; work on the review sheet, review your notes / home-works / quizzes correlated to the exam.